nick-5-3/nick-5-3.github.io/_pages/projects.md

 author_profile: true
 ---
-Here are some of the projects I worked on, both in an academic setting and int my free time!
+Here are some of the projects I worked on, both in an academic setting and in my free time!